Life Insurance Needs Analysis: How Much Coverage Do I Need?

-Life InsuranceWhen purchasing life insurance, it’s important to understand the financial needs of your beneficiaries before you choose a policy.
 Many individuals tend to think backwards when it comes to life insurance.
 They make critical decisions on the product they want, whether it’s permanent life insurance, basic term life insurance or even a combination of both, before thinking through the amount of protection they need.
-As such, you really need to first figure out how much life insurance you need before you even think about the product that would be most appropriate.
-A needs analysis can help you determine how much life insurance you should buy.

 Consider Current and Future Expenses

-A good needs analysis will take into account the immediate, ongoing, and future expenses.
+A good life insurance needs analysis will take into account the immediate, ongoing, and future expenses.
 Immediate expenses comprise the total cost of a funeral and any outstanding medical bills.
 Instead of purchasing life insurance exclusively to replace income, individuals should consider whether they want their policy to allow their loved ones to pay off debts.
 Typically, people want their families to be in a position to pay for expenses when they die.

 Ongoing and future expenses, on the other hand, may include sending your children to college.
 Consider whether your kids are likely to spend more time in school and seek advanced degrees.
 The more detailed you are about the cost of college, the better.

-Decide for how long your family would need support, and multiply your annual income by that figure.
-The multiplier, in this case, might be the total number of years it would take before your youngest child completes high school.
 Instead of planning life insurance as an isolated effort, consider buying it as part of an overall financial plan.
 Once this information is known, you can map the life insurance need on top of the plan.
 Keep in mind the fact that the death benefit from life insurance is not taxable.
 This means that it can be a simple and versatile way to provide monetary support to loved ones left behind.

-What You’re Worth to Your Family
+Consider What You’re Worth to Your Family

 To help determine the amount of life insurance to purchase, consider looking at your lifetime economic value.
 The formula is based on your answers to the following questions.